thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 The text goes on to provide the historical context for the rise of these philosophical movements:

 > These new directions in ethics were brought about to a great extent by the historical conditions of the time.
 After the Peloponnesian War and with the fall of Athens, Greek civilization declined.
 With the breakdown of the small Greek city-state, individual citizens lost the sense of the their own importance and their ability to control or perfect thier social and political destiny.
-Individuals increasingly felt this loss of personal control over collective life as they were absorbed into the growning Roman Empire.
+Individuals increasingly felt this loss of personal control over collective life as they were absorbed into the growing Roman Empire.

 [^1] Samuel Enoch Stumpf, Socrates to Sartre (New York: McGraw-Hill, 1993), 108-109.